Greta Garbo: 1925–1929: Silent film stardom

 In 1925, Garbo, who was unable to speak English, was brought to Hollywood from Sweden at the request of Mayer.
-After a 10-day crossing on the in July, Garbo and Stiller arrived in New York where they remained for more than six months without word from MGM.
+After a 10-day crossing on the Drottningholm in July, Garbo and Stiller arrived in New York where they remained for more than six months without word from MGM.
 They decided to travel to Los Angeles on their own but another five weeks passed without contact from the studio.
 On the verge of returning to Sweden, Garbo wrote her boyfriend back home, "You're quite right when you think I don't feel at home here ...
 Oh, you lovely little Sweden, I promise that when I return to you, my sad face will smile as never before."
 A Swedish friend in Los Angeles helped by contacting MGM production boss Irving Thalberg, who agreed to give Garbo a screen test.
 According to author Frederick Sands, "the result of the test was electrifying.
 Thalberg was impressed and began grooming the young actress the following day, arranging to fix her teeth, making sure she lost weight and giving her English lessons."

 During her rise to stardom, film historian Mark Vieira notes, "Thalberg decreed that henceforth, Garbo would play a young, but worldly wise, woman."
 However, according to Thalberg's actress wife, Norma Shearer, Garbo did not necessarily agree with his ideas stating "Miss Garbo at first didn't like playing the exotic, the sophisticated, the woman of the world.
 She used to complain, "Mr. Thalberg, I am just a young gur-rl!"
 Irving tossed it off with a laugh.
 With those elegant pictures, he was creating the Garbo image".
 Although she expected to work with Stiller on her first film, she was cast in Torrent (1926), an adaptation of a novel by Vicente Blasco Ibáñez, with director Monta Bell.
 She replaced Aileen Pringle, 10 years her senior, and played a peasant girl turned singer, opposite Ricardo Cortez.
 Torrent was a hit, and, despite its cool reception by the trade press, Garbo's performance was well received.